Vladdy-1988/MedLink-Marketplace/replit.md

 ## Recent Changes (January 2025)

+### Terminology and Branding Update (Latest)
+- **Emergency to Rapid Services**: Changed all "emergency" terminology to "rapid services" for better market positioning
+- **Color Scheme Update**: Replaced red/orange emergency branding with blue/purple rapid service theme
+- **Route Updates**: Changed `/emergency-care` to `/rapid-services` throughout the application
+- **Content Alignment**: Updated all service descriptions, pricing, and messaging to reflect urgent but non-emergency care
+- **Footer Navigation**: Fixed all footer links to work properly with dedicated pages

 ### Design System Overhaul
 - **Rebranded to MedLink**: Updated logo to house-with-heart design, changed name from "Medlink" to "MedLink" (capital L)
 - **Logo Redesign**: Updated to clean house outline with rounded corners, no door, and perfectly centered heart (matching reference design)